maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/error-handling.md

     Those scenarios are as follows:

-    - Your Chargify subscription is canceled.
+    - Your Advanced Billing subscription is canceled.
-    - Your Chargify trial has reached an end.
+    - Your Advanced Billing trial has reached an end.
-    - The site you're making a request for is in the process of ["clearing site data"](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405428327309)
+    - The site you're making a request for is in the process of ["clearing site data"](https://maxio.zendesk.com/hc/en-us/articles/24250617028365-Clearing-Site-Data)
       - _Note: any API request for another site that is in a good state will NOT be blocked_
     - The site you're making a request for has been deleted.
       - _Note: any API request for another site that is in a good state will NOT be blocked_

-    Read more about your Chargify subscription [here](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405430043149-Advanced-Billing-Subscription#advanced-billing-subscription-0-0)
+    Read more about your Advanced Billing subscription [here](https://maxio.zendesk.com/hc/en-us/articles/24183861526541-Advanced-Billing-Subscription)

     ### What happens when an API request is blocked

     The request will fail with a `422` http status code.
 The response will also include a message explaining the reason for the request being blocked.
 For example:

-    - If your Chargify subscription is canceled:
+    - If your Advanced Billing subscription is canceled:

     ```json
     {
       "errors" => [
-        [0] "Your Chargify account has been canceled.
-Please contact support@chargify.com to reactivate."
+        [0] "Your Advanced Billing account has been canceled.
+Please contact support@maxio.com to reactivate."
       ]
     }
     ```

-    - If your Chargify trial has reached and end and you attempted to make an API request, the response body will look like:
+    - If your Advanced Billing trial has reached and end and you attempted to make an API request, the response body will look like:

     ```json
     {